How to Make Sourdough Starter

 How to store your sourdough starter

-Leave it on the counter if you plan to use your starter in recipes twice a week or more.
-And remember to continue to discard half the starter and feed it daily.
+When it comes to storage, you can leave your starter on the counter if you plan to use it in recipes twice a week or more.
+And remember to continue to discard half the starter and feed it daily with fresh flour.

 Make sourdough starter with whole wheat flour